 MOLLY WOOD: I grew up in and around nonprofits.
 This is the work that my mom did my whole life and, like any business, the backend, the operations of things are really crucial.
 And sometimes you have organizations that are understaffed, they’re underfunded, and it feels to me like a key component of being able to use AI to do good at a nonprofit is, frankly, the simple ability to make better spreadsheets, to operate more efficiently, to have summaries of emails to just move more quickly in the world.
 Has that been your experience?

 JUAN LAVISTA FERRES: That is definitely my experience.
 And there’s a whole group in Microsoft that works specifically in those scenarios.
 This is the Tech for Social Impact that is also within Microsoft philanthropies.
 They do an amazing job helping on some of those scenarios.
 And like you said, this is particularly affecting the nonprofits where every single person, we need to make sure that they’re as productive as possible.
 A lot of these scenarios, from reviewing to sending emails to—my wife runs a nonprofit, she runs a bilingual school, and from communications to notifications to applying for grants, these tools help them a lot.
 So yes, the answer is yes.
-There’s a whole group in Microsoft, like a lot of folks in a lot of those scenarios that, like I mentioned, that Microsoft takes for social impact.
+There’s a whole group in Microsoft, like a lot of folks in a lot of those scenarios that’s, like I mentioned, Microsoft Tech for Social Impact.

 MOLLY WOOD: What is next for the lab?
 What are you most excited about?

 JUAN LAVISTA FERRES: So we’ve been working a lot in the Amazon.
-We’re going to be in Cali, in Colombia, for COP, biodiversity [summit].
+We’re going to be in Cali, Colombia, for [the UN] COP Biodiversity [Conference].
 And we are working with organizations, nonprofit organizations, and some government agencies in Colombia to use our models to measure and sometimes even alert on potential deforestation.
 Deforestation is something that’s critical for the Amazon, it’s critical for Colombia, it’s critical for any, all the countries that are within the Amazon.
 So we want to make it easy for these countries to be able to measure deforestation and to detect deforestation.

 MOLLY WOOD: Okay, I want to ask you before I let you go a couple of lightning round, quick questions.
 How do you use AI yourself, at work or in your personal life?